V-Sekai/manuals/decisions/20240627-gdextension-as-libriscv.md

 This approach would make arbitrary function calls into the VM guest possible.
 The functions must be C ABI, and if you use the string name, the function must be in the symbol table.

+This can also be a future approach into compiling gdscript bytecode as more performant code via templating the bytecode as c and compiling it, but that is reserved for future work.

 ## The Benefits

 - Increased efficiency and flexibility in handling RISCV binaries.